ModelResource

 $this->getModel();

-The ability to add, edit, and view records directly on the listing page in a modal window.
+You can add, edit, and view records directly on the listing page in a modal window.

 namespace App\MoonShine\Resources;